 Staff Survey for the Implementation Study.
 The study team will survey all of the front line staff (home visitors, school-based coordinators, case managers) delivering the programs; the appropriate supervisors in each of the subsites; and, in California, all program facilitators delivering the business-as-usual services to control group youth.
 We anticipate that about 105 respondents will take the survey (Instrument 3) across all sites.
 The 35-minute survey will be in pencil and paper format and designed to capture targeted input from all of the staff implementing the program since in-person interviews would not be practical or feasible across the large number of site locations and agencies.
 The survey uses closed- and open-ended questions aligned with and designed provide the data for the planned analyses.
 We anticipate that the survey will be administered during the final site visit in each site.

-Participant Focus Groups for the Implementation Analysis.
-Focus groups (Instrument 4) will be conducted with a subset of program participants during site visits.
-The objective of the focus groups will be to explore participants’ perspectives on the availability, quality, and value of program services.
-The focus groups will be used to learn about participants’ motivations for enrolling in the program, their participation and response to incentives offered, their experiences with each of the core services offered, their perceptions of the benefits of participation, and their overall satisfaction with program services.
+Participant Focus Groups and Interviews for the Implementation Analysis.
+Focus groups or interviews (Instrument 4) will be conducted with a subset of program participants during site visits.
+The objective of the discussions will be to explore participants’ perspectives on the availability, quality, and value of program services.
+The discussions will be used to learn about participants’ motivations for enrolling in the program, their participation and response to incentives offered, their experiences with each of the core services offered, their perceptions of the benefits of participation, and their overall satisfaction with program services.

-Site visitors will work with local staff to arrange the groups at convenient times and locations and to recruit groups of 8 to10 program participants and control group youth from multiple program locations where appropriate .
+Site visitors will work with local staff to arrange the groups or interviews at convenient times and locations.
+For focus groups will will work with staff to invite 8 to10 program participants and control group youth from multiple program locations where appropriate .
 We will work with site staff to offer concrete assistance in the form of child care, food, transportation, and other potential incentives because these will be important when recruiting expectant or parenting teen participants.
+If it is infeasible for youth to travel to a focus group, we will invite them to share their experiences through an interview.

 Program Attendance and Content Coverage Data for the Implementation Study.
 Program attendance and content coverage data will be collected for every participant at each of the two random assignment sites.
 If the site already maintains this attendance information in its existing administrative records system, sites will extract these data from their administrative system and provide it to the evaluation team.
 Attendance and content coverage data will allow the evaluation team to document the proportion of program services that was actually delivered to participants., and the extent to which there is a contrast with the control group’s program services.